SEN Information Report

 - Class Teacher – is the first point of contact.
 They will monitor the progress of each child and liaise with key staff about interventions needed.

-- Our special educational needs co-ordinator (SENCO) is Miss H Fletcher and she can be contacted via the school office on : 01695 421391 or on email email@example.com
+- Our special educational needs co-ordinator (SENCO) is Mr D Kennedy and he can be contacted via the school office on : 01695 421391 or on email email@example.com

 - Our governor with responsibility for SEN can be contacted through the school office.